M. C. Escher: Platonic and other solids

-Escher often incorporated three-dimensional objects such as the Platonic solids such as spheres, tetrahedrons, and cubes into his works, as well as mathematical objects such as cylinders and stellated polyhedra.
+Escher often incorporated three-dimensional objects such as spheres, Platonic solids, including tetrahedrons and cubes, into his works, as well as mathematical objects such as cylinders and stellated polyhedra.
 In the print Reptiles, he combined two- and three-dimensional images.
 In one of his papers, Escher emphasized the importance of dimensionality:

 The flat shape irritates me — I feel like telling my objects, you are too fictitious, lying there next to each other static and frozen: do something, come off the paper and show me what you are capable of! ...
 So I make them come out of the plane. ...
 My objects ... may finally return to the plane and disappear into their place of origin.

 Escher's artwork is especially well-liked by mathematicians such as Doris Schattschneider and scientists such as Roger Penrose, who enjoy his use of polyhedra and geometric distortions.
 For example, in Gravitation, animals climb around a stellated dodecahedron.

 The two towers of Waterfalls impossible building are topped with compound polyhedra, one a compound of three cubes, the other a stellated rhombic dodecahedron now known as Escher's solid.
 Escher had used this solid in his 1948 woodcut Stars, which contains all five of the Platonic solids and various stellated solids, representing stars; the central solid is animated by chameleons climbing through the frame as it whirls in space.
 Escher possessed a 6 cm refracting telescope and was a keen-enough amateur astronomer to have recorded observations of binary stars.